 While our Montessori program runs from 8:30am to 4:30pm, we realize that some families need extended hours to accommodate work hours.
 Our full operating hours for all age groups are from 7:30am to 6:30pm Monday through Friday.
 Summer hours are shortened to 8:00am to 6:00pm.

 For Toddlers, the ratio is 1:5, the ratio for Casa is 1:8.

 There are few discipline problems in a Montessori classroom.
 At Queens Montessori, we follow guidelines set out by the Ministry of Community and Social Services.
 Most discipline problems occur because the child has not found work which is sufficiently interesting to hold his attention.
 Therefore the child would be shown a new activity or activities.
 A child may be asked to remove himself from the group to a space within the classroom, that is designated as the "quiet spot" to take a few minutes to "quiet his body".
 We show the children how to calm themselves and regain control during circle time.
 The child may return when they feel they are ready to manage themselves for the activity.
-If a child disturbs another child, physically or verbally a teacher will intervene and say " I will not let anyone do that to you, and so I cannot let you do it to somebody else".
+If a child disturbs another child, physically or verbally an instructor will intervene and say " I will not let anyone do that to you, and so I cannot let you do it to somebody else".
 If appropriate, the child is asked to apologize to another child.